 However, most exam software developers have already considered this problem and implemented some efficient solutions in their software.
 When taking an online test, you can’t alt-tab out of the software; you can’t take screenshots or do anything else that would allow you to cheat.
 We’d go as far as to say that it’s harder to cheat using testing software, so in the end, tests conducted in this manner might be more reliable.

 You’ve probably often heard the argument against reading off a screen that elaborates our reading speed is significantly hindered when reading off a screen because of a relatively high refresh rate.
 If this is so, then using survey software would be a significant disadvantage in this field, as the speed at which one can read and understand a test is imperative to one’s performance.
 Fortunately, according to newer studies, while there is a difference in speed in favor of the traditional testing approach, the difference is nowhere near large enough to make any significant impact.

 In other words, humans can read off a computer screen almost as fast as they can off an ordinary piece of paper, so this is no longer a valid argument against using screens to replace paper.

 As you can see, there are quite a few reasons why you, as an HR manager, should start investing in survey and exam software, as it can bring your company a world of good as long as you utilize it properly.
 To sum up, using software to test and survey your employees gives you the following benefits:

 - It saves you time and money

 - It automates part of the process, making it more consistent

 - It allows the use of multimedia, which enhances the entire learning process

 - It potentially makes cheating more difficult

-There are many more potential reasons, but we think that these will be sufficient for now.
-We highly recommend that you grab a good piece of survey software like GetCertified and start learning it right away, because chances are that you’ll be using something similar in the future.
+There are many more potential reasons, but we think these will be sufficient for now.
+We highly recommend you grab a good piece of survey software like GetCertified and start learning it immediately because chances are that you’ll be using something similar in the future.